This article was originally published on Nov. 19, 2021.

 Thanksgiving is upon us once again.
 It’s time to gather with our friends and families and dig into a delicious feast!
-Hopefully, this year feels a little more normal than it did in 2020.
 As you pass around the dishes of sweet potatoes, cranberry sauce, green bean casserole and of course the turkey, do you ever wonder how these Thanksgiving favorites can affect your mind and body?
 Here’s a list of the top 10 favorite Thanksgiving foods and how they impact your health.

 Don’t you just love a good dinner roll?
 Light, airy and that wonderful buttery smell.
 Recently, bread and dinner rolls have gotten a lot of flak for not being “good for you.”
 But, like all foods, how “good” something is for you typically depends on the portion you consume.
 We don’t suggest eating just bread – your body won’t get all the nutrients it needs to maintain its health.
 However, bread does have some nutritional value: